 As far as I understand, these companies operate by selling hearing aids in large volumes.
 Their focus appears to be on price over service, and their clinic settings and processes may reflect this.

-Many of the hearing aids they aim to sell seem to be from their own-brand products.
-These are often 're-badged' large brand hearing aids, possibly using defeatured or previous generation technology.
-This means you may get them cheaper, but you are potentially buying technology which is out of date, missing some of the critical new hearing aid improvements, that lead to better hearing.
-This is a big deal as much changes in the world of hearing aids over a couple of years.
+Many of the hearing aids they aim to sell seem to be from their own-brand hearing aids.
+These are often 're-badged' large brand hearing aids, potentially using defeatured or previous generation technology.
+This means you may get them cheaper, but you may be buying technology that is out of date, and possibly missing some of the critical new hearing aid improvements, that lead to better hearing.
+This is a big deal as there have been many changes in the world of hearing aids over a couple of years.
 Some hearing aids may be locked, which means you can only get them adjusted at the company you bought them from.

 It is quite possible to find a good audiologist in this mix, but bear in mind that the price you pay may also reflect the level of customer service you could expect.
 You are also limited to the brands they sell.

-Some clients have complained about difficulty finding times for follow-up appointments as they may get quite busy due to their lower pricing.
+Some clients have complained about difficulty finding times for follow-up appointments as they may get quite busy due to their lower price and higher volume business model.

 ENT linked audiologists